A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Noncrossing arcs and extensions

-\begin{enumerate} \item In case $A$: we assume that $\alpha$ is the arc from $1$ to $m+2$ with no loss of generality.

 In the Auslander-Reiten quiver of $\mathcal{C}$, the $m$-rigid $X_\alpha$ is situated at the bottom as we can see in the next picture where we identify an arc with the associated object in the higher cluster category.
 We give the name of the arcs by $D_{1j}$, where the arcs links $1$ to $j$.
-Moreover, we draw the Hom-hammock in red.
+Moreover, we draw the Hom-hammock in red. \cor{Recall that, in a triangulated category, the Hom-Hammock of an object $A$ is the class of objects $X$ such that $\mathcal{C}(A,X) \neq 0$.}

 If we draw the corresponding arcs on the Auslander-Reiten quiver, we realize that the ones on the slice arising from $X_\alpha$ (on the figure, $P_2$, $P_3$, $P_4$, $P_5$) have an extremity equal to $1$.
 We note moreover that those are all arcs having $1$ as an end.
 Then $\beta[k]$ belongs to one of them.